clemsonciti/Workshop-Python-ML/_episodes/09-Regularization.md

 ![image](https://user-images.githubusercontent.com/43855029/121297875-f5ea9680-c8c0-11eb-96c7-b52291a7adbc.png)

 - In order to overcome the cons issue in Ridge Regression, the LASSO is introduced with the similar shrinkage parameter, but the different is not in square term of the coefficient but only absolute value
 - Similar to Ridge Regression, LASSO also shrink the coefficient, but **force** coefficients to be equal to 0.
-Making it ability to perform **feature selection**
+Making it able to to perform **feature selection**
 - In statistics the coefficient esimated produced by this method is know as **L1 norm**

 #### 9.2.1 Implementation